How we can help your business makes its money transfers to and from France

 As well as automobile and aerospace manufacture, the technology park Sophia Antipolis is home to many well-respected European institutions leading the field including ETSI (European Telecommunications Standards Institute), Skema Business School and the ERCIM (European Research Consortium for Informatics and Mathematics).

 Traditional industries also thrive in France; it is the second largest exporter of agricultural goods in the world and it remains a respected home of fashion and luxury goods and exports French taste and style across the globe.

-Challenges of doing business in France
+What are the challenges of doing business in France?

 France welcomes those starting a business and global companies looking to set up an office or headquarters in the country, but the expectation is that the company will adapt to French business culture.

 While the legal and financial infrastructure in France are modern and supportive of business, utilities can be another issue.
 The application for electricity takes 20 days, a compliance certificate requires a further 20 days and the whole process takes roughly 70 days.
 It takes a similar period of two months for a suitable internet connection such as ADSL or fibre connectivity – it can be faster for an individual requiring broadband as a sole trader, but takes longer in small and historic towns.

 Brexit is likely to disrupt the export business in France, but in general the country is seeing the departure of the UK as an opportunity to attract global companies seeking a new base within the EU.

 Visit our Brexit Hub to stay up to date on all of the latest Brexit developments and the effect they have on the currency market.

 How to register a business in France